The Aharonov-Bohm effect in mesoscopic Bose-Einstein condensates: Discussion

-Finally, we investigate the Perfect State Transfer protocol, where particles move from source to drain and vice-versa without dispersion at a fixed rate (\cite{dai2009engineering}). \rev{The coupling parameters are $J_n = \frac{\pi}{2}J\sqrt{s_n}\sqrt{n(L_0-n)}$, where $n$ is numeration of the coupling from source to drain, ${L_0=L/2+3}$ the number of sites on the shortest path between source and drain, and $s_n$ secures the Kirchhoff's law.
+{\bfseries Perfect state transfer: }Finally, we investigate the Perfect State Transfer protocol, where particles move from source to drain and vice-versa without dispersion at a fixed rate\cite{dai2009engineering}. \rev{The coupling parameters are $J_n = \frac{\pi}{2}J\sqrt{s_n}\sqrt{n(L_0-n)}$, where $n$ is numeration of the coupling from source to drain, ${L_0=L/2+3}$ the number of sites on the shortest path between source and drain, and $s_n$ secures the Kirchhoff's law.
 We set $s_n=1$ everywhere except at the two ring sites which are coupled directly to the leads: There, the coupling of those sites to the neighboring two ring sites is $s_n=1/2$}.
-The flux dependence of the time evolution of the density for ${U=0}$ is shown in Fig.\ref{PSTFlux}d.
+The flux dependence of the time evolution of the density for ${U=0}$ is shown in Fig.\ref{PSTFlux}c .
 At ${\Phi=0}$ we observe that the density in source and drain oscillates at a constant rate with close to unit probability. \rev{Depending on interaction and particle number, the fidelity of the transport remains at unity or decreases.
 We will study this interesting effect in a future publication.} In contrast to weak coupling, the particles move as a wave packet inside the ring.
 By tuning the flux, the drain density can be controlled and transmission to the drain becomes zero at the degeneracy point.
-The setup with perfect state transfer could realize a switch or atomtronic quantum interference transistors: By changing the flux, perfect transmission is changed into perfect reflection.
-We propose to use the high control over the dynamics to create an atomic version of a Elitzur-Vaidman bomb tester, the hallmark example of interaction-free measurement\cite{elitzur1993quantum}.
-The system is prepared with a single particle, the flux set to the degeneracy point and a bomb, which is triggered when a particle passes through one specific arm of the ring. \rev{Without the bomb, the Aharonov-Bohm effect prevents the particle from reaching the drain.} Only if there is a bomb and the particle has not been triggered it, the particle reaches the drain \rev{with unit probability due to the perfect state transfer.} This setup has a 50\% chance to detect the bomb without detonating it, improving from the 33\% efficiency of the photonic implementation.
+The setup with perfect state transfer could realize a switch or atomtronic quantum interference transistors: By changing the flux, perfect transmission is changed into perfect reflection. \revB{We note that our system can be relevant for Mach-Zehnder matter-wave interferometer with enhanced flexibility and control (see \cite{berrada2013integrated,ji2003electronic,sturm2014all}).
+The setup is a new tool to to test quantum foundation with an interaction-free measurement.} In particular, we propose to use the high control over the dynamics to create an atomic version of a Elitzur-Vaidman bomb tester, the hallmark example of interaction-free measurement\cite{elitzur1993quantum}.
+The system is prepared with a single particle, the flux set to the degeneracy point and a bomb, which is triggered when the particle is measured in one specific arm of the ring. \rev{Without the bomb, the Aharonov-Bohm effect prevents the particle from reaching the drain.} Only if there is a bomb and the particle has not triggered it, the particle reaches the drain \rev{with unit probability due to the perfect state transfer.} This setup has a 50\% chance to detect the bomb without detonating it, improving from the 33\% efficiency of the photonic implementation.